 This is basics about roasting coffee.

 My name is Therese.
-I started this roasting guide in 2016 because I got a new roaster: the Bullet R1 (my 4’th coffee roaster).
+I started this roasting guide in 2016 because I got a new roaster: the Bullet R1 (my 4th coffee roaster).
 It’s a 1 kilo roaster with many setting possibilities and data output.
-Since it was new to the marked there were no one to ask.
-Here in Denmark we were a bunch who got it.
-So we have been exploring and learning together.
-This made me collect info on this site.
-Along the way input has come from Bullet owners around the world (from the Facebook group “Aillio Bullet R1 User Group”).
+Since it was new to the market, there were no one to ask.
+A bunch of us in Denmark got the roaster, so we have been exploring and learning together.
+I started to collect our experiences on this site.
+Along the way, input has come from Bullet owners around the world (from the Facebook group “Aillio Bullet R1 User Group”).

-But of couse much of it can be used on other roasters too.
+But of course much of it can be used with other roasters too.

 Scope of the roasting process